 Have affidavits been made by disinterested persons, from which it appeared that the ill-fated and deluded people we speak of were so scantily fed on their passage, and with such bad, unwholesome provisions after their being landed, that their originally robust constitutions gave way; that sometime after their arrival at their place of destinations, they were huddled together in unfinished dwellings, through which the weather had free ingress.
-Have affidavits setting forth all emi nov had viz. in f the wer mis the tide mar hav in s sind and h I ha to p grea age to s whi of t V law or, By and dec part Т New grai and selv the Brit the tish and nua ing T or chartect their on.
-The ne glory riod the and their obliged cuments e Highnches of ield; the of Inch, Nab, the y many t the anmen are together ad affecfeats in se in the oscs" as by their ost satiso settle er, with ish flag, no false them to arrival, vels, as eatment d it has iterests. grating, he Engllude to erience ns, from ople we id with landed, y; that is, they h which orth all these facts been made ?
-We believe they have, and that they can be produced !
+Have affidavits setting forth all the can I the Wa now and had viz. in f the wer mis these tide man havin s sind law or, By and dec part T New gran or charect their on.
+The ne glory riod the and their obliged cuments te Highnches of ield; the of Inch, Nab, the y many the anmen are together and affecfeats in se in the oscs" as by their ost satiso settle er, with ish flag, no false them to arrival, vels, as eatment d it has iterests. grating, he Engllude to erience